 The Winner – NVIDIA Shield TV

 Without question, this is the undisputed heavyweight champion among the Android TV Boxes.
-For the current price of about £150, you get the best Android TV experience possible.
+You can get the best Android TV experience possible.
 The gamers’ ears buzz with expectation when they hear the word NVIDIA since the company is the most successful manufacturer of graphics cards.

 So with NVIDIA behind the wheel, you can rest assured that the gaming experience will be on par with the streaming one.
 Powered by Tegra X1 processor, NVIDIA Shield TV boasts with the authoritative 3GB of RAM, the highest amount of RAM found on any Android TV.
 It does not lack in internal storage as well and has 16GB which can be extended up to 128GB with SD card.
 Whereas most of these still use KitKat or Lollipop, NVIDIA Shield runs on Android Marshmallow 6.0 and has 5.1 as well as 7.1 audio pass through.
 The simplicity of user interface, and the Netflix 4K support, are also very welcomed.

 One of the few things that hold NVIDIA Shield back from being perfect is the lack of full HD 3D support.
 That and somewhat heftier sum you have to pay for it.

 It’s not what you think; T8 isn’t on the list solely because it’s British.
 Rather, it’s here due to the quality.
 Nothing more.
 Seriously.
-DroidBOX T8 is the first of out two runners-up, and getting this baby will ease your pocket for about £85.
+DroidBOX T8 is the first of out two runners-up, and getting this baby will ease your pocket because of its affordable price.

 What stands out and separates T8 from the fierce competition is its powerful hardware.
 The USB and Bluetooth connectivity only add to the overall great package, with the Android Lollipop 5.1 running the show.
 Kodi enthusiasts will welcome the addition of their favourite app since Kodi comes preinstalled.
 It also needs to be mentioned that being made in the UK, the customer service for T8 is second to none.
 I guess the T8 actually is here due to its Britishness.
 At least in part.
 Small part.